nocthir/worgen-rs/ARCHITECTURE.md

 3. `archive::check_archive_loading` polls tasks each frame and emits `ArchiveLoaded { archive: ArchiveInfo }` as they complete; on failure, it logs and triggers `AppExit::error`.
 It also updates a File→Archive map for models, textures, world models, and world maps.
 4. `UiPlugin::data_info` ingests `ArchiveLoaded` events and updates `DataInfo.archives`, rendering a hierarchical view (Archive → textures/models/world models/world maps).
 Clicking emits `FileSelected`.
 5. `UiPlugin::select_main_menu_model` emits a `FileSelected` using `settings.default_model` to drive an initial load.
-6. `data::load_selected_model` reads only the last `FileSelected` per frame, opens the selected archive, and loads using internal loaders by type:
+6. `data::load_selected_file` reads only the last `FileSelected` per frame, opens the selected archive, and loads using internal loaders by type:
     - Models → spawns one entity per submesh batch.
     - World models → loads the asset and its groups, creates materials/textures, spawns one entity per batch per group.
     - World maps → discovers referenced models/world models and spawns them with placements (translation/scale; rotation when available).
-    Each spawned entity is tagged `CurrentModel`.
-Previous `CurrentModel` entities are despawned first.
+    Each spawned entity is tagged `CurrentFile`.
+Previous `CurrentFile` entities are despawned first.
 7. Camera controls update every frame; input is skipped when egui has pointer focus.

 ## Mermaid Diagram